 - 8.1 The Commissioner for Public Appointments regulates, reports and monitors public appointments processes to over 10,000 public appointments.
-These include a number of the posts identified as suitable for pre-appointment scrutiny by Parliament. - 8.2 The appointment process for posts regulated by the Commissioner will continue to follow her Code of Practice.
-A copy of the Code can be found at: www.publicappointmentscommissioner.org The Commissioner's remit, however, does not extend to the pre-appointment hearing itself.
-This means, for example, that the Commissioner will not accept complaints about questions asked by select committee members or about the conclusions or recommendations contained in committees' reports. - 8.3 For more information on the application of the Code of Practice, departments should consult the Commissioner's office.
+These include a number of the posts identified as suitable for pre-appointment scrutiny by Parliament. - 8.2 The appointment process for posts regulated by the Commissioner must continue to follow her Code of Practice and any Practice Directions issued by the Commissioner.
+A copy of the Code and published Practice Directions can be found at: www.publicappointmentscommissioner.org The Commissioner's remit does not extend to the pre-appointment hearing itself.
+This means, for example, that the Commissioner may not deal with any complaint about the conduct of a pre-appointment hearing by a Parliamentary select committee or about the conclusions or recommendations contained in a committee's report.

+8.3 For more information on the application of the Code of Practice, Departments should consult the Commissioner's office.
 Contact details are as follows: